 Here are some questions and answers; if you have any concerns, don’t hestitate to reach out to us.
 Everyone’s safety is our top priority.

-We're staying safe by sanitizing, all day, every day.
+We're staying safe by sanitizing, every day.

 And they look downright adorable.